ariga/atlas-provider-hibernate/README.md

 spring.jpa.properties.jakarta.persistence.database-major-version=8
 ```

-In your `atlas.hcl` file you will need to invoke the Spring application instead of the `schema` gradle task.
+In your `atlas.hcl` file you will need to invoke the Spring application instead of the Gradle/Maven plugin.

-## Maven

-A maven plugin is coming soon.

 ### License